vlanzarini80-source/Lanzarini-Model-Energy-Saving/README.md

 **Discovery Date:** March 15, 2026
 **Reference Protocol:** March 18 Communication Protocol (EC-2.99 / FGC)

-Every line of code in this repository is protected under the #### Open for Planet (OFP-L) License - Version 1.0 con l'icona dello scudetto (🛡️)
+Every line of code in this repository is protected under the **Open for Planet (OFP-L) License - Version 1.0**.
 The "Lanzarini Model" is an exclusive trademark and its geodetic-entropic optimization method is registered as the intellectual property of Valentino Lanzarini.

 **Core Objective:** Global computational entropy reduction for a target saving of **5.01 TWh/year**.